 River flooding/inland flooding

 This initiative aims to improve disaster prevention operations, which are becoming increasingly diverse and complex, from understanding weather and river conditions to responding and taking measures to quickly recover after a disaster.
-Specifically, this involves the development and provision of digital transformation options, such as automatic detection of dangerous areas, automatic assessment and prediction of danger levels, and the provision of action guidance and remote support based on these results.
-In addition, the company develops and provides smartphone apps that anyone can use, such as "Dosyabull" *2 and "Shirabell" *3.
+Specifically, this involves the development and provision of digital transformation options, such as automatic detection of dangerous areas, automatic assessment and prediction of the level of danger, and action guidance and remote support based on the results.
+In addition, the company develops and provides smartphone apps that anyone can use, such as "Doshaburu" *2 and "Shiraberu"*3.

 BCP measures for private companies